demipel8/game-wrapper/README.md

-GW is a wrapper for HTML5 game oriented libraries.
+**GW** is a wrapper for HTML5 game oriented libraries.
 Test any particular library and make your games!

 *This project is part of the authors degree final project*

+The wiki contains all the project document

 ##Launch a game factory